God makes Heroes in Caves and Valleys

 The word “trudge” isn’t sexy.
 Nobody puts it on a motivational poster.
 But trudging is what you do when the ground is muddy, your legs are tired, and the destination is nowhere in sight, yet you keep walking anyway.

 I’ve been trudging spiritually for longer than I want to admit.
 And I’m starting to think that’s not a failure.
 I’m starting to think it might be the point.
+I’m starting to think that is a victory worth celebrating.

 The Wilderness Between Promise and Fulfillment

-Israel spent forty years in the wilderness.
-Not because they couldn’t walk faster, but because God was doing something in them that couldn’t be rushed.
 He was teaching them dependence.
 He was revealing their idols.
 He was building a people who could actually handle the Promised Land without destroying themselves in it.

 David spent years in caves after being anointed king.
 He had the promise.
 Samuel had poured the oil on his head.
 But between the anointing and the throne was a wilderness full of running, hiding, waiting, and wondering if God had forgotten.